Bullet Journal Basics

 This is where you can give an overview of your entire month.
 You can allocate two pages for each month depending on your needs.
 This can also be a monthly calendar where you can set your goals and tasks for the month.
 It generally consists of a calendar and task list but it can extend way beyond that to include appointments, events, budget and spending log, diet goals, birthday reminders etc.

 The left side should be a list of the days of the month or a calendar..
 You could have them listed by the date and the day of the week that day falls on.
 Number the days of the month in a line on the left side.

-The right side could be any notations, ideas and additions to that month.
+The right side could be any notations, ideas, and additions to that month.

 Remember To add your sections to the index as you create them

-Two page spread where you list your appointments, tasks, goals and two dos for the week.
+It is a two-page spread where you list your appointments, tasks, goals and two dos for the week.
 You can also list tasks that haven't been assigned to a specific day in your weekly pages

 This is the core of your journal.
 This is the daily list of what you hope to accomplish that day.